-When it comes to coffee makers, you can please some of the people some of the time
+With coffee makers, you can please some of the people some of the time

-We could blame this disconnect on cranky people who post reviews before they've had their first caffeine fix of the day, but, in fact, this merely highlights how important it is to know exactly what kind of coffee maker you want before you buy.
-People who love a lot of bells and whistles and buy an expensive coffee maker whose function is to customize the act of coffee making are often sorely disappointed in their purchase because they wanted a programmable timer, and brew strength settings, and a clock, and pause and serve functions.
-By the same token, if you like a lot of customization, a $40 drip coffee maker with a bunch of electronic controls won't give you what you want.
+We could blame this disconnect on cranky people who post reviews before they've had their first caffeine fix of the day, but, in fact, this merely highlights how important it is to understand exactly what type of coffee maker you want before you buy one.
+People who love a lot of bells and whistles and buy an expensive coffee maker whose sole function is to customize the act of coffee making are often sorely disappointed in their purchase because they wanted a programmable timer, brew strength settings, a clock, pause and serve functions, or other conveniences.
+By the same token, if you like to be able to tweak and customize every pot you make, a $40 drip coffee maker that's loaded down with electronic controls won't give you what you want.

 There are a few basic types of coffee makers.

 Drip coffee makers are the most common.
 These are most often found in homes or office break rooms and they make multiple cups of coffee, usually in a fairly short period of time.
 Coffee grounds are placed into a filter, water is added to a separate reservoir, the water heats up, is poured over the grounds, and the brewed coffee drips into an included carafe.
 The carafe sits on a heating element that keeps the coffee hot, usually for several hours.
 Drip coffee machines can be very simple -- just an on/off switch -- or highly programmable with clocks, delayed start and brew strength settings.
 Most have some sort of automatic shut-off just in case you forget.